SVQ Engineering Maintenance (Modern Apprenticeship) SCQF Level 6

 Please note that applying for this course does not guarantee a Modern Apprenticeship place, your application will be discussed with you in the first instance.

 This Modern Apprenticeship framework is developed by the sector skills council, Enginuity, in consultation with employers and key partners in the industry.
 The course can be tailored towards the specific needs of the employer but will typically contain core skills and industry specific units.
-These include:

 - Complying with statutory regulations and organisational safety requirements